 That said, governments have provided a way to recover some damages if anything were to go wrong following immunization to both the original strain and Omicron BA.1.
 Under the PERP Act, Countermeasures Injury Compensation Program allows eligible individuals to recover benefits up to a specific limit based upon their human data and how it affected their human cells.
 After all, it’s all mouse data!

-In some cases, it may be easier to recover compensation under the workers’ compensation program if you contract side effects.
+Recovering compensation under the workers’ compensation program may be easier if you contract side effects.
 To know more about your rights, contact us at (833) LETS-SUE for a free consultation with our legal experts.